Facts on U.S. Immigrants, 2016

 Statistical portrait of the foreign-born population in the United States

 The nation’s foreign-born population has become more dispersed since 1990, but the Southwest region and large cities continue to have the highest concentrations of immigrants.
-As of 2015, the five counties with the largest foreign-born populations (Los Angeles County, Calif.; Miami-Dade County, Fla.; Cook County, Ill.; Harris County, Texas and Queens County, N.Y) account for 19% of the national immigrant population in the U.S. In 1990. though, the nation’s immigrant population was more concentrated: The top five counties then accounted for 30% of the U.S. immigrant population.
+As of 2016, 19% of the national immigrant population lives in the top five counties: Los Angeles County, Calif.; Miami-Dade County, Fla.; Harris County, Texas; Cook County, Ill. and Queens County, N.Y.
+In comparison, 30% of the nation’s immigrant population in 1990 lived in the top five counties at the time.